chge/tasty/README.md

 ### Console

-Tasty console output could be wrong or confusing if `window.console` is modified by application.
+Tasty console output could be wrong or confusing if `window.console` is modified by your application.
 If this is the case, make sure Tasty client code is runnig prior to application code.

 ### HTTP + HTTPS on the same port